Pitbull Rottweiler German Shepherd Mix: The Perfect Guard Dog

-German Shepherds tend to bond most strongly with one person although you can socialize them to be more family-oriented.
+German Shepherds tend to bond most strongly with one person, although you can socialize them to be more family-oriented.
 Rottweilers are gregarious with the entire family, but they may pick one or two favorite people.

-Your dog is likely to be a great playmate for your young ones but might not be so tolerant of unfamiliar children.
+Your dog is likely a great playmate for your young ones but might not be so tolerant of unfamiliar children.
 The breed is generally friendly enough to warm up to youths with a proper introduction.

 Pitbull Rottweiler German Shepherd mix and other pets

-Despite inherent dog aggressive tendencies, establishing your authority and being relentless about socializing your puppy should make your household peaceful.
+Despite inherent dog aggressive tendencies, establishing authority and being relentless about socializing your puppy should make your household peaceful.
 Neutering all dogs can help tremendously against aggression.

 It is unreasonable to expect many individuals of this mix to do well at dog parks.
 Use extreme caution when allowing your dog to play with other dogs under 25 pounds.